rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Microsoft_Teams/help.md

 # Description

 Understanding the scope of a phishing campaign is critical to ensuring no one in your organization takes the bait.
-This workflow runs a search from a command in Microsoft Teams and purges emails across Office365 inboxes.
+This workflow runs a search from a command in Microsoft Teams and deletes emails across Office 365 inboxes.

 Sample Trigger Commands:

-`!purge-email subject="A phishy email"`
+`!delete-emails subject="A phishy email"`

-`!purge-email subject="A phishy email" from="example.com" body="Click here for free stuff" `
+`!delete-emails subject="A phishy email" from="example.com" body="Click here for free stuff" `

 # Key Features